jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 **All audio levels displayed and rendered on background process** Some users were not happy with "display on request" model that we had before, but that will stay available for those who wish to keep it

+**Rendered fade/transition delete update** Make fades and transitions automatically cover the gap left with material from source clip(s) if possible.

+**Clip drag-and-drop to do overwrite when clip dopped after the last clip on track** Now user needs to move clips manually to position and often they wish to drop clip into certain position on timeline.

 ### Coming features in the next few releases

 **Keyframe editing on the timeline** This is mainly provided for the purpose of audio mixing that can be done more naturally on the timeline.
 Other parameters may later be also made editable on the timeline.

-**Rendered fade/transition delete update** Make fades and transitions automatically cover the gap left with material from source clip(s) if possible.

 **Audio Scrubbing** This will make editing audio on the timeline easier.